wradlib/wradlib/docs/jupyter.md

 (ref_get_notebooks)=
 ## How can I get the example notebooks?

-The notebooks are available in the [wradlib](https://github.com/wradlib/wradlib/tree/main/examples/notebooks) repository.
+The notebooks working along {{wradlib}}'s core features are available in the [wradlib](https://github.com/wradlib/wradlib/tree/main/docs/notebooks) repository.
+More extensive **Tutorials and Examples** notebooks can be found in the [wradlib-notebooks](https://github.com/wradlib/wradlib-notebooks/tree/main/notebooks) or the [RADOLAN Guide](https://github.com/wradlib/radolan-guide/tree/main/notebooks).

 (ref_get_data)=
 ## How can I get the example data?